It Might Be Time To Take These Ants Seriously!

 Some Warning Signs Of A Carpenter Ant Infestation

-Shed wings.
+- Shed wings.
 Swarms appear and disappear quickly, and they leave their wings behind.
-Look in places such as on decks and patios, window sills, or "sticky" places such as cobwebs.
+Look in places on decks and patios, window sills, or "sticky" places such as cobwebs.

 Is Wood Damage Due To Carpenter Ants Or Termites?